 Urge incontinence is the sudden desire to urinate.
 This is as the result of the bladder muscle contracting and squeezing the urine out.
 The desire to urinate is usually accompanied by a loss of urine.

-Many effective treatment options are available for this conditions.
+Many effective treatment options are available for these conditions.
 Addressing and treating the causative agent is the most effective treatment option.
-Pelvic exercise and diet modification has shown to help.
+Pelvic exercise and diet modification have shown to help.
 Safe and effective medications work in some patients, Botox injection and placement of a pacemaker for the bladder is also helpful in controlling symptoms.

 As a uro- gynecologist Dr. Tahery is an expert in treating patients with urinary disorders.